Besides Being Tasty, Fresh Herbal Teas Can Have Medicinal Value

 Mixing blends is tricky to do, but a treat to taste, said Renee Shepherd, owner of Felton, Calif.-based Renee’s Garden seeds, which carries a variety of herb seeds.

-* Figure on two to three tablespoons of fresh herbs for each cup of tea and one to two tablespoons of dry herbs per cup.
-To make a four cup pot of tea, you’ll need 8-12 tablespoons of fresh herbs or 4-8 tablespoons of dried.
+- Use two to three tablespoons of fresh herbs for each cup of tea, and one to two tablespoons of dry herbs per cup.
+For a four-cup pot, you’ll need 8-12 tablespoons fresh herbs or 4-8 tablespoons dried.
 Iced tea requires more herbs because you’ll be diluting it with ice.
 Try four tablespoons fresh or two tablespoons dried per cup.

-* To make the best pot of herbal tea possible, start with cool water and bring just to an audible rolling boil.
-Rinse a china or glass teapot with a small amount of hot water to warm the pot.
+- Start with cool water and bring it just to an audible rolling boil.
+Rinse a china or glass teapot with a small amount of hot water to warm it.
 Add herbs and fill the pot with hot water.
-Steep three to five minutes.
+Steep for three to five minutes.
 Use a tea strainer when pouring.

-* Add any desired sweeteners such as sugar or honey after pouring the tea.
-Or for an all-herbal approach, put some sweet leaf (stevia) in herbal tea mix and you won’t need other sweeteners.
+- Add sweeteners like sugar or honey after pouring the tea.
+Or for an all-herbal approach, put some sweet leaf (stevia) in the mix and you won’t need other sweeteners.

-* Try various additions to tea, such as lemon or orange slices, juice, cinnamon sticks, cloves and fresh ginger.
+- Try various additions to your tea such as lemon or orange slices, juice, cinnamon sticks, cloves, and fresh ginger.

-* Dry excess herbs.
-This enables you to enjoy them when they’re not growing.
-Most herbs dry easily indoors in a shady area with good air circulation.
-Hang upside down or dry on screens.
-After they dry, strip herbs from branches and store in tightly sealed glass jars away from strong light.
+- Dry excess herbs to enjoy them year-round.
+Hang herbs upside down or dry them on screens in a shady area with good air circulation.
+After drying, strip herbs from the branches and store them in tightly sealed glass jars away from strong light.
 Replace herbs each season.

 Good Tea Herbs

 You can use just about any herb to make tea.
-The following tend to be widely available and make especially tasty herbal tea:
+The following are especially tasty and widely available:

-* Anise hyssop: This herb has a licorice or anise flavor that is especially good when combined with mint.
-Its lavender flowers are attractive to butterflies.
-Grow from plants or seed in spring and summer in full sun or partial shade.
+- Anise hyssop: Has a licorice or anise flavor that pairs well with mint.
+Its lavender flowers attract butterflies.
+Grow in full sun or partial shade.

-* Basil: Cinnamon and lemon basil are particularly good for making herbal tea.
-This aromatic annual thrives in hot weather.
-Grow from seed or plants.
+- Basil: Cinnamon and lemon basil are great for tea.
 Prefers rich, well-drained soil and full sun or partial shade.

-* Lemon grass: All parts of this tender perennial are strongly lemon-scented and make an especially tasty lemon tea.
-Provide full sun and good drainage.
+- Lemon grass: All parts of this plant are lemon-scented and great for lemon tea.
+Needs full sun and good drainage.

-* Lemon thyme: This herb creates a tea with warm, lemony undertones.
-A small, shrubby perennial that is easy to grow.
+- Lemon thyme: A small, shrubby perennial that adds warm lemony undertones to tea.
 Prefers dry soil and full sun.

 Tess Calhoun of the Orange County Herb Society shares one of her favorite herbal tea blend recipes: